Is there a penalty if I fail to file a return or pay tax by the due date?

 Additional tax for failure to file

-In the case where the principal amount to be delay exceeds 500,000 yen, 20% additional tax is applied to the excess amount.
+In the case where the principal amount of tax exceeds 500,000 yen, 20% additional tax is applied to the excess amount (Note 1-1).

-Moreover, extra 10% is added on the rate of the foregoing if either additional tax for failure to file or heavy additional tax has been imposed within 5 years with regard to the same item of tax.
+Moreover, extra 10% is added on the rate of the foregoing if an additional tax for failure to file or a heavy additional tax has been imposed within 5 years with regard to the tax (Note 2).

 (2)